 Galician Celtic Gods

-One of the many influences of the Celtic people that we can still find in our country is the survival of Galician Celtic gods.
+One of the many influences of the Celtic people that we can still find in Spain is the survival of Galician Celtic gods.
 Some remain in the memory and in the legends, but others you will find them even in the most unsuspected places.

 Celtic mythology and its gods